Yoast/wordpress-seo/readme.txt

 Bugfixes:

-* Fixes bug where the "Save changes" button overlaps the admin sidebar on WordPress.com
+* Fixes a bug where the "Save changes" button overlaps with the admin sidebar on WordPress.com.
+Props to @DustyReagan.
 * Fixes a bug where a (debug) deprecation message would show in the widget editor on WordPress 5.8 and above.

 Other: